 Played straight and Invoked with the original Alltynex OS that suddenly start a war with humanity.
 In reality it was following it's orders it got from the Senate to bring humanity down to more manageable numbers in order to make them easier to control.
 Unfortunately when they returned to Earth they noticed it had gone rouge for real.
 The last iteration of the system follows it's orders as designed.
 To bad there is an Omnicidal Maniac at the controls.

-Zigzagged with the Adjudicator, an AI that holds the broken and insane mind of Panafill's father that seeks revenge on humanity for what befell his daughter and uses Alltynex to further his own goals.
+Zigzagged with the Adjudicator, an AI that holds the broken and insane mind of Panafill's father that seeks revenge on humanity for what befell his daughter and wife and uses Alltynex to further his own goals.

 Averted withZODIAC Ophiuchus, which was programmed to destroy the other ZODIAC's, a task it fulfills.
 However, nothing in its programming said anything about humanity needing to survive, so it attacks any humans that attack it, and it doesn't particularly care about collateral damage.